Must-Try Bangladeshi Food in Bangladesh

 Hilsa (Ilish Mach) is also becoming a part of Bengali culture.
 Bengalis enjoy celebrating the first day of the Bengali month (Pohela Baishakh) with ‘Panta Ilish’.
 It is a famous Bengali cuisine where steamed water rice (Panta Bhat) served with deep Hilsa fry, different bhorta, onion, and chili.

-Sorshe Ilish, Bhapa Ilish, Ilish Paturi, Aloo Benguner Ilish Macher Jhol are some of the famous and traditional Hilsa fish dishes in Bangladesh.
+Shorshe Ilish, Bhapa Ilish, Ilish Paturi, Aloo Beguner Ilish Macher Jhol are some of the famous and traditional Hilsa fish dishes in Bangladesh.
 Ask me my favorite; it is any dishes from Hilsa I love to eat.

 Bhorta is a prevalent Bangladeshi dish available everywhere in the country with numerous recipes.
 It is a sabji (vegetable dish) made of either a single vegetable or a mixture of vegetables cooked and mashed to serve.
 According to the recipe, the flavors can range from mild to spicy, and there are countless variations, and no single way is the right way.